-Rail is of foremost importance to support long distance trade corridors and has experienced a resurgence in the recent years, particularly in North America.
+Rail is of foremost importance to support long-distance trade corridors and has experienced a resurgence in recent years, particularly in North America.
 It accounts for close to 40% of all the ton-km transported in the United States, while in Europe, this share is only 8%.
-Still, rail freight corridors have a functional typology which can be differentiated by the distance (scale) they service.
-Rail corridors fit within a specific freight distribution strategy but are embedded to one-another:
+Still, rail freight corridors have a functional typology that can be differentiated by the distance (scale) they service.
+Rail corridors fit within a specific freight distribution strategy but are embedded to one another:

 - Short distance.
 Conventional transport economics underlines that rail is not a very suitable mode for short distances.
 Short distance rails corridors are thus established under very specific circumstances, namely where there is acute congestion and a modal shift to rail is required to improve the capacity and throughput of a gateway or hub.
 This often concerns on-dock rail facilities where containers are exiting / entering a port terminal on rail instead of on truck, but the destination of these rail shipments often goes much further inland.
 The Alameda Corridor is an example of a short-distance rail corridor of 20 miles (32 km) aiming at expanding the throughout the San Pedro port cluster by shifting away containerized traffic from trucks.
 The Panama Canal Railway is a dedicated corridor for maritime shipping lines to shuffle containers to and from the Atlantic to the Pacific side of the canal.

 - Hinterland access.
 The rail corridor is a strategy to expand the market area of a gateway, often linking on-dock rail facilities to an inland terminal facility where containers are moved to trucks to their final destination.
 It is particularly suitable with dense hinterlands such as along the Rhine/Scheldt delta.
 Over a longer distance, a network of inland ports can emerge.